getify/You-Dont-Know-JS/scope-closures/ch8.md

 }
 ```

-The only change here is the `export getName` statement.
+The only change here is the `export { getName }` statement.
 As before, `export` statements can appear anywhere throughout the file, though `export` must be at the top-level scope; it cannot be inside any other block or function.

 ESM offers a fair bit of variation on how the `export` statements can be specified.
 For example: